MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wia_property_info.md

 ```

 > [!NOTE]
-> WIA uses the COM PROPVARIANT type, VARIANT (defined in the Microsoft Windows SDK documentation), so the default is VT_VECTOR, and not VT_ARRAY (which is also supported).
+> WIA uses the COM [PROPVARIANT](https://docs.microsoft.com/windows/win32/api/propidl/ns-propidl-tagpropvariant) type, [VARIANT](https://docs.microsoft.com/windows/win32/api/oaidl/ns-oaidl-variant), so the default is VT_VECTOR, and not VT_ARRAY (which is also supported).

 ## -see-also